Learn to Hunt

 Coliform bacteria and nitrate are most likely to be found during wet weather, when runoff and excess soil moisture carry contaminants into shallow groundwater sources or through defects that may exist in your well's design, borehole or casing.
 In general, these are the wet periods of late spring and early summer as well as the wet periods of the fall.

 Pesticides used on lawns, gardens, or farm fields are most likely to be present in greatest concentrations soon after they are applied.
 With the exception of large chemical spills, it takes excess soil moisture to carry pesticides into the ground which makes late spring and early summer good times to test for pesticides if they are one of your concerns.

-You may want to occasionally test for pesticides and other farm related chemicals if you obtain your water from a shallow well or your well is old, or if you obtain your water from a well finished in the shallower Karst bedrock regions of the state.
+You may want to test for pesticides and other farm related chemicals if you obtain your water from a shallow well or your well is old, or if you obtain your water from a well finished in the shallower Karst bedrock regions of the state.

 Pesticides are mostly modern chemicals that are used to control weeds and insects, and improve crop and turf production.
 They are applied on farms and in communities.
 You likely have a number of pesticides that you use routinely in and around your home.
 Atrazine is one of the most commonly found pesticides discovered during well water analysis.
 You can learn more about Atrazine in drinking water and health concerns that may be attributed to this chemical by visiting the CDC Atrazine Information web page.
 For more information on specific pesticide well water testing you may want to consider, please contact the State Hygienic Laboratory at the University of Iowa, 800-421-4692.